Cap-go/capacitor-native-market/README.md

 Capacitor community plugin for native market for Play Store/App Store.

+## Why Native Market?

+Deep-link your users directly to your app's store listing, developer page, or search results.
+Essential for:

+- **Prompting app reviews** - Direct users to leave ratings and reviews
+- **Update notifications** - Send users to download the latest version
+- **Cross-promotion** - Link to your other apps or developer page
+- **Search visibility** - Open store searches for specific terms

+Simple, focused plugin that handles all the platform-specific store linking logic for you.

 ## Maintainers

 | Maintainer      | GitHub                              | Social                                                | Sponsoring Company |